afilipov93/AddOns/README.md

 9. Quest helper - Shows how and where to do quests.

 # How to Install:
+##Note: On initial pull the AddOns/ folder will essentially be overwritten and changes to existting addons will be deleted.
+If you want to be safe on the safe side clone the project and copy over addons.

 1. Go to your %\World of Warcraft\Interface and clone the project.
 2. Execute: cd AddOns/
 3. Execute: git branch -a